Lobbyist Tim Meenan

 HB559 passed its first of three committees in week 3, the Health Market Reform Subcommittee.
 An amendment adopted on the bill on March 19 limited the scope to e-prior authorization and continuity of care for RX drugs.
 The bills two remaining committee stops are the House Appropriations Committee and Health and Human Services Committees.
 The bill has not moved since it was amended.
 See also SB7078, an omnibus health care package that contains a similar continuity of care amendment.

-SB1180 limits removing drugs from formularies to the time of coverage renewal, unless removed for clinical safety, discontinuance of manufacture, or reclassification to a more restrictive drug tier.
-This does not apply to grandfathered plans or Medicaid managed care plans.
-SB1180 by Mayfield passed its first committee this week the Senate Banking and Insurance committee and then passed in Senate Health Policy on April 8th.
-The bill still has one remaining stop in the Rules Committee and is on the Agenda for April 23rd.
-The bill provides that if the doctor orders a prescription the health plan must cover it.
 HB1363 by Williamson was referred to the Health Market Reform Subcommittee; Insurance and Banking Subcommittee; and Health and Human Services Committees.
 The bill passed its first committee stop in week 4.
 An amendment was adopted to narrow the scope of the bill but it needs further refinement at its first committee stop.
-It was temporarily postponed in its second committee stop the House Commerce committee last week and did not surface again this week.
+It was temporarily postponed in its second committee stop the House Commerce committee and has not moved further.

-The chambers are trying to shape a late session deal on Telehealth.
+The chambers are trying to shape a late session deal on Telehealth, but with different approaches, this issue is still up in the air.

 4. AHPS/SHORT TERM HB997/SB1422